rancher/highlander/demos/eks-irsa/README.md

 ### Update IAM Role

 1. Go to AWS console
-2. Get the OIDC provider for the EKS cluster
+2. Get the OIDC provider for the EKS cluster (from the cluster overview page)
 3. Go to IAM
 4. Edit the trust policy of the ****controllers.cluster-api-provider-aws.sigs.k8s.io** role